dengroc/cc/README.md

 C Compiler for Fun

 This project is for educational purpose.
-The goal is to implement a lexer, a parser, a code generator to MIPS assembly, runnable by SPIM.
+The goal is to implement a lexer, a parser, a code generator to x86 assembly.

 C++11 seems to be quite productive.